junixapp/StateLayout/README.md

 # StateLayout
 Simple way to change your layout state, like loading, empty, error.
 Strong customizitaion, written by Kotlin.

-# Feture
+# Feature
-- Simple API to use
+- simple API to use
 - support Activity, Fragment, View
 - support custom state layout